 They coordinate with or rely on other businesses in the group.

-After businesses are aggregated, owners must consistently report the aggregated group in subsequent years.
+After businesses are aggregated, relevant pass-through entities or owners must consistently report the aggregated group in subsequent years.

 If any one or more of the businesses to be netted has a negative amount of qualified business income, you must allocate the negative amount of income proportionately to all businesses that have positive qualified business income.